 Launched in 2017, Microsoft 365 began as a licensing bundle for enterprise customers combining Windows 10 Enterprise, Microsoft 365 and Enterprise Mobility and Security (EMS).
 As such, it integrated Microsoft’s productivity tools into a set of apps and services that put artificial intelligence (AI) and other cutting-edge innovations to work for business.
 Since launch, it’s gained millions of users globally – including many in London – such that the company calls it ‘the world’s productivity Cloud.’
 Then on 30th March 2020, the company announced a Microsoft 365 rebrand to include small to medium-sized business for the first time.

-Now, let’s be honest: there’s always been some confusion in the market place about the difference between Microsoft 365 and Microsoft Office 365.
-The best way of looking at it is to see Office 365 as simply part of what’s offered in Microsoft 365.
-So if you chose Microsoft 365, instead of paying for just Office 365, you’d get your operating system (Windows 10 Enterprise) and security tools (Enterprise Mobility and Security – also known as EMS) as well.
+Now, let’s be honest: there’s always been some confusion in the market place about the difference between Microsoft 365 and Microsoft 365.
+The best way of looking at it is to see Microsoft 365 as simply part of what’s offered in Microsoft 365.
+So if you chose Microsoft 365, instead of paying for just Microsoft 365, you’d get your operating system (Windows 10 Enterprise) and security tools (Enterprise Mobility and Security – also known as EMS) as well.